UPDATED 2nd April 2021

 Regardless of whether you have basic Residency or full Permanent Residency, you are legally required to take certain additional steps to inform relevant parties that you are now in fact resident.
 These include your bank, your employer and of course, the Spanish tax office (Agencia Tributaria).

-The test for financial/fiscal residency in Spain is simply that you spend more than 183 days in Spain in any given tax year (January – December).
+The test for financial/fiscal residency in Spain is simply that you spend more than 183 days in Spain in any given tax year (January – December), or that your centre of main interests is in Spain (e.g. your business headquarters and family home).

 A fair percentage of foreigners living in Spain (who may already hold the basic green Residencia card or even a Permanent Residency card) still fail to comply with one or more of the fiscal/tax requirements.
 Whilst there are downsides to being fiscally resident in Spain (e.g. Spain will want to tax you on your worldwide earnings), there are various advantages, e.g: